Skip to contents

 Features Overview

-• Simple usage of artificial intelligence by providing routines for the most important tasks for educators and researchers from social and educational science.
+• Simple usage of artificial intelligence by providing routines for the most important tasks of educators and researchers from social and educational sciences.

-• Provides a graphical user interface (Aifeducation Studio), allowing people to work with AI without any coding skills.
+• Provides a graphical user interface (Aifeducation Studio), allowing users to work with AI without the need for coding skills.

 • Uses safetensors for saving models in ‘PyTorch’.